saweeet/saweeet.github.io/content/en/projects/This is how I stream.md

 2. **[Stremio](https://www.stremio.com)**: This is the client app you will be using to watch content with.
 The Stremio app can be downloaded from the Google Play Store or the Apple App Store.
 You will need to install this app on your TV and/or mobile phone.

 3. **[Torrentio RD](https://torrentio.strem.fun/)**: A Stremio add-on extension that helps you find movies or TV shows.
 It scrapes torrent sites to find streaming links for the content you search for in Stremio.
 Note that it does not download content itself; it simply finds relevant links and sends them to Real Debrid, which then downloads the content for you.

+**Notice Update: 01/12/2024**

+In a [X post](https://x.com/realdebrid/status/1859673163681960169?s=46&t=v7hlI5j-ie2ub28ChSkAKw), Real-Debrid (RD) announced enhanced anti-piracy measures, which caused some users from consuming content.
+Four weeks later, I am still streaming without any issues.
+As an backup alternative to Real-Debrid, I hear Torguard is a good option and works natively with Stremio too.
+For now, I plan to continue using RD until my subscription runs out or the service stops working, then decide whether to switch to Torguard.

 # Instructions